Vincent’s practice focuses on complex banking, employment and shareholder disputes as well as investigations.

-- International Comparative Legal Guide to Financial Services Disputes 2019;
+- International Comparative Legal Guide to Financial Services Disputes, 1st Edition, 2019;

 He has also jointly authored various law reform reports commissioned by the Law Reform Committee of the Singapore Academy of Law.

-Vincent is on the faculty of the Singapore Institute of Directors (since 2015) and an advocacy trainer and facilitator at the Singapore Institute of Legal Education (since 2004).
-He was previously an adjunct faculty member of the School of Law of the Singapore Management University (2011 – 2018) and an adjunct faculty member of the Faculty of Law of the National University of Singapore (2004 – 2013).
+Vincent serves on the faculty of the Singapore Institute of Directors (since 2015) and is an advocacy trainer and facilitator at the Singapore Institute of Legal Education (since 2004).
+He was previously an adjunct faculty member of the School of Law of the Singapore Management University (2011 – 2017) and an adjunct faculty member of the Faculty of Law of the National University of Singapore (2004 – 2013).

-He serves as an independent director on the boards of Advancer Global Limited and Heartware Network, and he sits on the Board of Governors of Hometeam NS.
+He serves as an independent director on the boards of UG Healthcare Corporation Limited and Heartware Network, and he sits on the Board of Governors of HomeTeam NS.

 - Acted for Singapore’s central bank and financial regulator, the Monetary Authority of Singapore, on trial and appeal in an action for unauthorised trading which is a breach of the Securities and Futures Act.
 The appeal judgment is viewed as a landmark judgment on quantum of civil penalty.